aws/event-ruler/README.md

 #### Caveat: Compiled rules and JSON keys with dots

 When Ruler compiles keys, it uses dot (`.`) as the joining character.
-This means it will compile following two rules to the same internal representation
+This means it will compile the following two rules to the same internal representation

 ```javascript
 ## has no dots in keys